Mayron/Demo-NotificationService/README.md

 This is the best temporary solution because it does not break the application's functionality.
 However, this also means that the IoC service dependency validation step is ignored during the build time.

-Disabling this validation step has caused errors to slip into production (speaking from experience, which led to the discovery of this MediatR bug).
+Disabling this validation step has caused errors to slip into production (speaking from experience, which led to the discovery of this bug).
 Instead of ensuring services can be constructed during the build process, it resolves them at runtime when needed, meaning production failures may only trigger when some arbitrary application feature is accessed by a user.

 I have found this validation step to be a vital metric for ensuring a pull request is ready for production.